-4. Scope
+4. SCOPE

-This Policy applies to all reporting persons of the SBCI.
-In this Policy, a "reporting person" is a person who comes within the definition of a reporting person in the Protected Disclosures Act, which is set out in Appendix 1.
+This Policy applies to all reporting persons, as defined below.
+In this Policy, a "reporting person" is a person who comes within the definition of a "worker" in the Protected Disclosures Act, which is set out in Appendix 1 to this Policy.
 This includes, in each case, whether current or former: